gtretiak/C_Minishell/README.md

 ## 🚀 Setup & Installation
 1. Clone the repository, cd there
 2. Clone the Libft repository https://github.com/gtretiak/C_libft
-3. Name it Libft
-4. Compile with make command
+3. Compile with make command
-5. run ./minishell
+4. run ./minishell

 ## 🌍 Real-World Applications
 1. Systems Programming: process management, signal handling, and file descriptors are essential for developing system-level software, daemons, and services that need to interact with the operating system.